 Front row, left to right: Christoph Bals (Germanwatch), Nina Treu (Konzeptwerk Neue Ökonomie), Tilman Santarius (TU Berlin)

 Social-ecological objectives in the design of digitization

 Digitization must serve the common good.
-It shall not pursue only the promotion of an economic growth agenda, but must aim to promote social, environmental and development policies as well as peace objectives.
+It shall not primarily pursue an economic growth agenda, but must aim to promote social, environmental and development policies as well as peace objectives.
 Digitization must contribute to a sustainable transformation of energy, transport, agriculture and resource policy.
 Moreover, digitization shall foster human rights, climate protection goals as well as the end of hunger and poverty.
 A sustainable digitalization in our definition relies on meaningful, decent work, social justice and sufficient lifestyles.

 Digitization must be made more democratic in itself and at the same time support democratic processes instead of counteracting them.
 To this end, it must be consistently geared to promoting emancipatory potential, decentralized participation, open innovation and civil society commitment.

 Data protection, freedom from manipulation and informational self-determination shall be promoted both nationally and globally as essential prerequisites for free, democratic, peaceful and sovereign societies.